-- 5.2-1 A lawyer who appears as advocate must not testify or submit his or her own affidavit evidence before the tribunal unless - (a) permitted to do so by law, the tribunal, the rules of court or the rules of procedure of the tribunal; - (b) the matter is purely formal or uncontroverted; or - (c) it is necessary in the interests of justice for the lawyer to give evidence. - 5.2-2 A lawyer who is a witness in proceedings must not appear as advocate in any appeal from the decision in those proceedings, unless the matter about which he or she testified is purely formal or uncontroverted.
+- 5.2-1 A lawyer who appears as advocate must not testify or submit their own affidavit evidence before the tribunal unless - (a) permitted to do so by law, the tribunal, the rules of court or the rules of procedure of the tribunal; - (b) the matter is purely formal or uncontroverted; or - (c) it is necessary in the interests of justice for the lawyer to give evidence. - 5.2-2 A lawyer who is a witness in proceedings must not appear as advocate in any appeal from the decision in those proceedings, unless the matter about which they testified is purely formal or uncontroverted.